 Nine essential cybersecurity metrics for the new CISO

 What metrics does a new CISO need to measure?
-When joining a new organisation as a security leader, it’s imperative to prioritise essential cybersecurity metrics.
+When joining a new organization as a security leader, it’s imperative to prioritize essential cybersecurity metrics.
+For this Metric of the Month, we spoke to a CISO who will remain anonymous.

-We caught up to discuss what a CISO needs to measure when they’re joining a new organisation, both before they’ve taken the position, and after they land in the new role.
+Suffice it to say, he is a well-established cybersecurity leader with 20 years of experience in financial services, currently holding a leading role at a Fortune 500 bank.
+We caught up to discuss what a CISO needs to measure when they’re joining a new organization, both before they’ve taken the position, and after they land in the new role.

 The prospective CISO must prepare

-“Before joining an organisation,” says our contributor, “I like to case the joint.”
-That means, in short, using tools that are readily available to assess the attack surface of the organisation.
-“A company cannot live in a bubble, but a company with a good security programme will try to minimise the number of exposed web portals.
+“Before joining an organization,” says our contributor, “I like to case the joint.”
+That means, in short, using tools that are readily available to assess the attack surface of the organization.
+“A company cannot live in a bubble, but a company with a good security program will try to minimize the number of exposed web portals.
 But this isn’t always the case.”
+There will always be something you can look into:

-• They need a website: companyname.com.
+- They need a website: companyname.com.

-• Maybe their customers need a login platform: support.companyname.com.
+- Maybe their customers need a login platform: support.companyname.com.

-• Employees might need to log in too: remote-access.companyname.com.
+- Employees might need to log in too: remote-access.companyname.com.

-• Partners, corporate clients, and non-general users, might also need to log in.
+- Partners, corporate clients, and non-general users might also need to log in.

 Companies can create a proliferation of exposed internet services.
 Sometimes the business demands it, but it can also be down to a lack of standard security principles like zero trust and least privilege.

+“When I joined a previous organization, I was shocked, shocked, at what I had to secure.
+There were close to 40,000 live addresses exposed to the internet.
 “These are the kind of systems my mum could find.
 They are eye candy to a threat actor because they can be found easily with a script key or open-source tools.
 This information is freely available on the internet.
+“When someone attacks a company with real intent, they don’t do it opportunistically.
+They do the homework.
+The same goes for a potential CISO looking to step into a company.”

 Metrics to measure when you’re a new CISO

+When you’re at the company, you will (hopefully) have a set of enterprise security tools at your disposal.
 The priority, according to our contributor, is to focus on the perimeter – the internet-facing systems, “because that’s where the bulk of the threat and risk comes from.”
 It’s really valuable to have a baseline that tells you what your perimeter looks like to threat actors.
 “I want to see the attack surface area of my most critical risks, because that’s the priority of where our protection needs to be.”

 1. Number of assets